The Mediation Process

 Most mediators charge an hourly fee for their services, while some charge a flat fee.
 Some mediators offer a “sliding scale” or reduced fee arrangement for couples having financial difficulties.
 As a general rule, mediators who are lawyers or retired or active family court commissioners or judges charge a higher hourly rate than mediators who are therapists, social workers or other mental health professionals.

-Some mediators charge only for their time during mediation sessions, while others also charge for other time that they spend on your case, including phone calls, e-mails, review of their notes and other written materials in preparation for a session, drafting correspondence, and drafting the final mediation agreement or summary letter.
+Some mediators charge only for their time during mediation sessions and for drafting the mediation agreement or summary letter, while others also charge for other time that they spend on your case, including phone calls, e-mails, review of their notes and other written materials in preparation for a session, and drafting correspondence.
 Some mediators provide an initial consultation at no charge.

 After you have met with a mediator, ask yourself the following questions: